devNegative-asm/Fhidwfe-Language/readme.txt

-byte -> int							(sign extend) numeric type -> float				(convert value) float -> numeric type				(depends on hardware rounding implementation, no error checking)
+byte -> int							(sign extend) numeric type -> float				(convert value) float -> numeric type				(depends on hardware rounding implementation, no error checking) an alternative to code such as
+	as signed_number uint
+would be to instead write
+	@uint signed_number

 iteration
 A for loop can iterate over a list or a range.
 When iterating over the elements of a list, any changes to the list other than its size will be reflected in further loop iterations.